MoonfarmerTCG/Game/README.md

 All the collection, including game rules and artwork, is licensed under a CC BY-NC-ND license.
 You can not sell any of the work nor use it for any kind of commercial purposes.
 Full attribution must be given to the creators.

+# Disclaimer

+This project has no relation with Reddit nor with the moderation of the /r/CryptoCurrency team.